-Eastern Michigan University (EMU) is a public research university and has seven schools that include arts and sciences, businesses, health and human services, education, technology, honors and graduate.
+Eastern Michigan University (EMU) is a public research university and has seven schools that include arts and sciences, businesses, health and human services, education, technology, honors, and graduate.
 EMU has over 200 majors and minors at the undergraduate level, over 170 graduate programs, and offers bachelor’s, master’s, specialist’s, and doctorate degrees.
-The athletics program at EMU are known as the Eagles and participate in the NCAA Division I level.
+The athletics program at EMU is known as the Eagles and participates in the NCAA Division I level.

 Program: Bachelor of Science | Paralegal (Legal Assisting) Studies

 4. Madonna University

 The Paralegal Studies program at Madonna University offers an associate of science, bachelor of science, and a post-baccalaureate certificate.
 Students who have a bachelor’s of science in nursing can take paralegal classes in order to become nurse paralegals.
 The variety of degree offerings makes the program one of the best paralegal programs in Michigan.
 Students can earn the certificate in under a year or take the four-year bachelor’s degree that opens up the opportunity to attend law school.
 Some of the topics offered include learning about legal research on the internet, domestic relations, law office economics and technology, legal research and writing, and more.

 Madonna University is a private Catholic university that’s operated by the Felician Sisters.
 The university offers over 100 undergraduate majors, 35 master’s programs, and one doctorate in nursing practice.
 Schools and colleges at the university include arts and humanities, education, nursing and health, natural and social sciences, graduate school, and business.
 The university’s athletic teams are known as the Crusaders and compete in the National Association of Intercollegiate Athletics.